marsortino/JASSIE/readme.md

 In this case it is necessary to specify:
 * label1 - the physical quantity to consider
-    * The user can indicate to compute more than 1 histogram per once.
-This can be done by entering more than one parameter. i.e.:
+    * You can plot multiple histograms by specifying additional labels, e.g.:
     > label1 = temp
     >
     > label2 = energy